PostHog/posthog.com/contents/blog/pick-cofounder.md

 Having a co-founder is great - but it's far better to have no co-founder than to have the wrong one.
 Getting this right is perhaps the most crucial decision you'll take on your road to startup success.

 Loved this?
-Let us know on [Twitter](https://twitter.com/PostHog) or [LinkedIn](https://linkedin.com/company/posthog), and subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics.
+Let us know on [Twitter](https://twitter.com/PostHog) or [LinkedIn](https://linkedin.com/company/posthog), or subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics.

+_Enjoyed this?
+Subscribe to our [newsletter](https://posthog.com/newsletter) to hear more from us twice a month!_

+<NewsletterForm
+compact
+/>